nathkrill/raudaia/The Order of Eye and Tooth.md

 The arms are:
 #### Whisperers
-The Whisperes are the network of spies and informants of The Order.
+The Whisperers are the network of spies and informants of The Order.
 They say there is a Whisperer in every ruling hall in Raudaia.

 #### Gatherers
 Gatherers are expert thieves, robbers, and extortionists.
 Any surreptitious way to make coin - they can do.